Are Investors Buying All the Homes in Texas?

 Another important factor often overlooked in this discussion is the role of smaller investors.

-Research from the Urban Institute shows that most single-family rental homes are owned by investors with fewer than five properties.³
+Research from the Urban Institute shows that most single-family rental homes are owned by investors holding fewer than five properties.³

-Similarly, the Harvard Joint Center for Housing Studies reports that individual investors dominate the single-family rental market, often owning only one or two homes.
+Similarly, the Harvard Joint Center for Housing Studies reports that individual investors dominate the single-family rental market, with many owning just one or two homes.

 Investor Activity in Texas: